Charity places in The Big Half

 • London's community half

-Bringing together Londoners of all backgrounds and runners of all abilities from everywhere.
+Bringing together Londoners of all backgrounds and runners of all abilities, from first-timers to seasoned fundraisers.

 • Running festival